Travel Guide to Kalbarri – A Wonderful Memory In Australia

 Things to do in Kalbarri

 As we reached at Kalbarri Caravan Park Zone as per the directions, we contacted the person in charge.
 The lady was accommodating, and she quickly managed and showed us our cabin as we expected.
 There were hotels, resorts, villas and holiday homes which are more expensive than average.
 But it was more comfortable and enjoyable for both of us to stay in a caravan type cabin with separate personal safety and privacy.
 Besides, the Standard Park Cabin was reasonable and under the budget.
 The cabin was well designed with a double bed and a self-contained kitchen.
 It saved a lot of money on food instead of buying from the restaurants.
 There is a Visitor Centre just around the corner where you can get all the information about Kalbarri with a free guide.
 We got the guide book and made our plan for the trip in Kalbarri.
 Although our passion was fishing mostly, we had a quite a drive through in different areas at Kalbarri.
 The beach was incredibly beautiful with blue waters, and the Mountain Bike Tour was fun and easy to drive which took us some awesome places with excellent views as we saw whales offshore.
 It cost us $90 Australian dollars to hire a Mongoose mountain Bike for two and a half hour.
 I would recommend someone else to try it to get the maximum fun at Kalbarri Beach Drive.
 Fishing is always fascinating for my brother and me.
 We hired a 5.3 Runabout Boat for three days and cost us $600 Australian Dollars.
 It sounds way too much for a lot of tourers, but you can’t get everything without spending money.
 The boat came up with all the safety gears with Yamaha 4-stroke motor, and a GPS plotted over 150 waypoints to spot quickly.
 You can tow away your suitable location anywhere along the West Australian coastline.
 It is told that anytime is the right time to go for fishing but the best time to catch your expected species when you have good weather and the right season.
 Since we were hoping to catch Dhufish, but the season was not a good time and got plenty of Snapper, cod, and a few Red-throat emperors.
-We also were fishing offshore and caught many herring, whiting and breams.
+We also were fishing offshore and caught many herring, whiting and breams with the cheap fishing rod we bought online.
 We had barbecues each night with these and cold beers with excellent night views at Kalbarri.

 After traveling around London, France, Italy, China in different areas, I was amused by the spectacular views and peoples in Australia.
 A journey from Perth to Kalbarri was a wonderful memory for both of us.
 Those who love fishing and want to get out from the crowdie environment, a short tour at Kalbarri would be a best place to visit and highly recommended.